ksu-cs-textbooks/cis300/content/z-courses/syllabi/_index.md

 ## Grading

 - Review Quizzes: 5%
-- Lab assignments: 15%
+- Lab assignments: 20%
-- Homework assignments: 30%
+- Homework assignments: 25%
 - Exams: 50%

 ### Review Quizzes

 Prior to each lab (typically at 4:30 pm on the day of the previous lab), a video, readings, and a review quiz over these materials will be made available.
 This review quiz will be due at the beginning of the lab time.
-For example, the materials and review quiz for Lab 2 will be made available at 4:30 pm on Mon., Aug.
-19, and the review quiz will be due at 11:30 am on Wed., Aug.
-21. The main purpose of these quizzes is to help prepare you for the in-class discussion and the lab assignment for the day on which the quiz is due.
-You will be allowed to take each quiz up to twice, and the higher grade will be recorded.
+The main purpose of these quizzes is to help prepare you for the in-class discussion and the lab assignment for the day on which the quiz is due.
+You will be allowed to take each quiz twice, and the higher grade will be recorded.

 ### Lab Assignments